felipewind/poc-mosquitto-quarkus-angular/README.md

 # Angular

-Quarkus communicate with Mosquitto using the Websockets protocol.
+Angular communicates with Mosquitto using the Websockets protocol.

 You can acces its [chat](http://localhost) and send and read the messages.